 3. all documents, inclusive of electronic media, relating to the committee’s investigation of the complaint, except that copies of internal correspondence among the committee members and preliminary drafts of the committee’s decision need not be forwarded; and

-4. a written report of the committee’s final determination
+4. a written report of the committee’s final determination.

 J. Within fifteen days after the respondent’s filing of an appeal, if applicable, or after the committee’s recommendation of any of the penalties specified in Rule III, F, Paragraphs 3 through 6, the Chair of the Professional Standards Committee shall forward to the Secretary the documents listed in Rule III, H, Paragraphs 1 through 4.